Polygyny: Islam

-Under Islamic marital jurisprudence, Muslim men are allowed to practice polygyny, that is, they can have more than one wife at the same time.
+Under Islamic marital jurisprudence, Muslim men can have up to four wives at a time.
 Polyandry, the practice of a woman having more than one husband, is not permitted.

 Based on verse 30:21 of Quran the ideal relationship is the comfort that a couple find in each other's embrace:

-Polygyny is allowed in the Quran but if a man fears he can't deal justly with them he should only marry one.
+Polygyny is allowed in the Quran but if a man fears he cannot deal justly with them he should only marry one.
 This is based on verse 4:3 of Quran which says:

 There are strict requirements to marrying more than one woman, as the man must treat them equally financially and in terms of support given to each wife, according to Islamic law.

-Muslim women aren't allowed to marry more than one husband at once.
+Muslim women are not allowed to marry more than one husband at once.
 However, in the case of a divorce or their husbands' death they can remarry after the completion of Iddah, as divorce is legal in Islamic law.
 A non-Muslim woman who flees from her non-Muslim husband and accepts Islam can remarry without divorce from her previous husband, as her marriage with non-Muslim husband is Islamically dissolved on her fleeing.
 A non-Muslim woman captured during war by Muslims, can also remarry, as her marriage with her non-Muslim husband is Islamically dissolved at capture by Muslim soldiers.
 This permission is given to such women in verse 4:24 of Quran.
-The verse also emphasizes on transparency, mutual agreement and financial compensation as prerequisites for matrimonial relationship as opposed to prostitution; it says:
+The verse also emphasizes transparency, mutual agreement and financial compensation as prerequisites for matrimonial relationship as opposed to prostitution; it says: